-In order to obtain a marriage license in North Dakota, both the bride and the groom must apply together in person at the Cass County Courthouse to complete the application.
+In order to obtain a marriage license in North Dakota, both applicants must apply together in person at the Cass County Courthouse to complete the application.
 Applicants do not have to be Cass County residents.

 A North Dakota marriage license allows a couple to get married anywhere within the state of North Dakota.
 If applicants are residents of North Dakota but getting married anywhere within the state of Minnesota, they must obtain a Minnesota marriage license.
 Marriage licenses are obtained in the state that you are getting married in, not in the state where you reside.